tomekb234/snowglobe/README.md

 so it is reasonably the most convenient implementation.
 We can just explicitly state in its documentation that the pointer is not leaked, and then the callers of this function who use either shared or unique pointers can pass the underlying raw pointers without breaking the respective invariants about the number of references.

 This assertion, that a given value does not leak outside of its scope is precisely what this language allows to express at the *type level*.
 It allows the function-local variables (in particular the arguments) to be marked as *confined*, which inhibits copying them out of their scope, but also relaxes their invariants about copying within this scope.
-In particular, confined unique pointers can be safely copied anyway, and the reference counters of a confined shared pointers can be safely ignored.
+In particular, confined unique pointers can be safely copied inside their scope, and the reference counters of confined shared pointers can be safely ignored.

-Note that this particular problem with memory safety has already been solved by the [Rust](https://www.rust-lang.org/) language with its notions of *borrows* and *lifetimes*.
+Note that this particular problem with memory safety has already been solved differently by the [Rust](https://www.rust-lang.org/) language with its notions of *borrows* and *lifetimes*.
-This language is somewhat inspired by Rust, but takes a simpler (and probably less useful) approach to pointers at the type level.
+This language is somewhat inspired by Rust, but takes a simpler (and probably less convenient) approach to pointers at the type level.
-It may be suitable for implementation of algorithms and data structures if you care about performance and do not want to manage memory manually.
 It is by no means a full general-purpose language, but merely a demonstration of a concept.
-We also had quite a lot of fun implementing it. :)
+And we had quite a lot of fun implementing it. :)

 ## Language characteristics

-- Statically and strongly typed
+- Statically and strongly typed,
-- Safe (as we believe)
+- safe (as we believe),
+- compiled to LLVM IR,
-- With affine types
+- with affine types,
-- With built-in smart pointers
+- with built-in smart pointers,
-- Without garbage collection
+- without garbage collection,
-- Lacking module system
+- lacking module system,
-- Lacking type inference
+- lacking type inference,
-- Lacking polymorphism
+- lacking polymorphism.

 ## Example